-Acute sore throat ( including tonsillar-pharyngitis and epiglottitis ) - Management of children presenting with
+Acute sore throat ( including tonsillar-pharyngitis and epiglottitis ) in children

 |Approved By: Improving Antimicrobial Prescribing Group|